-Míla ehf. shall notify the coming into force of the new tariff with at least 60 days' notice.
+The tariff shall come into force on June 16, 2018.
+Míla ehf. has notified the coming into force of the new tariff within the prescribed notice.

 The new Míla ehf. tariff shall be part of the company's reference offer for leased lines at the entry into force.